This article is loosely based on a talk given to a meeting of the

 treatments using the other methods.

-I think that these four methods make acupuncture 'simple but not too
+I think that these four principles make acupuncture 'simple but not too

 simple'.
 But please note the following.